dommert/Flask-Netbook/README.md

 =============
 Version 0.0.3

 Flask-Netpad is a simple notepad app for the net.
+It supports User System and Admin panel using Flask-TurboDuck.